 And in shots of a generic city at nightime, they don't even attempt to hide that the "buildings" are 2D cutouts.

-The fourth season CSI episode "The Turn of the Screw" opened with a rollercoaster car flying off its tracks.
+CSI opened the fourth-season episode "The Turn of the Screw" with a rollercoaster car flying off its tracks.
 Inevitably, they showed a POV shot from the back seat of the car as it flew through the air, and it was rather obviously superimposed footage of a normal rollercoaster ride - emphasised when one of the passengers in the front seat turned around and was clearly screaming in exhilaration rather than terror (for a start, she was smiling, which seems an odd reaction to have to impending certain death).

 A Season 11 episode, "Cold Blooded", features the Walking with Dinosaurs live arena show.
 In the shots of the audiences' perspective of the show, it is blatantly clear that they are not watching a live show, mostly because of the perspective.
 It ends up looking like they are watching a movie screen instead.
 The CSI filming crew was clearly allowed access to the show and the animatronic dinosaurs.